SuleimanFarah/sunpy/GSOC/2017/GSoC-2017-nitinkgp23.md

 ## Implementation
 ### Improving drms module

 The code needs to be covered by tests.
 The module consists of 3 main classes `SeriesInfo`, `ExportRequest` and `Client`.
 The tests will, first be written for the main API, and then consecutively, internal functions will be covered. `query` and `export` will require use of `unittest.mock`.
-A `MagicMock()` object will be used, which will create all related objects and methods, so that we don't need to interact with JSOC Servers, everytime the test is run.
+A `MagicMock()` object will be used, which will create all related objects and methods, so that we don't need to interact with JSOC Servers, every time the test is run.

 `@patch` decorator available in `unittest.mock` allows us to monkey-patch an object, within the scope of the decorator.
 This will allow us to replace the JSOC database with a custom object, and fetch data from the custom object itself, thus avoiding interaction with JSOC servers.